-Gout is more common in men over 30 years, but it can occur in anyone.
-Gout usually does not affect women until after menopause.
+Gout is more common in men over 30 years old, and usually doesn't usually affect women until after menopause

 Lifestyle factors that increase the risk of gout include:

-- Drinking high-fructose beverages, like sugar-sweetened sodas and orange juice.
+- Drinking high-fructose beverages, such as sugar-sweetened sodas and orange juice

 , can trigger a gout attack.
 Other illnesses that may increase the risk for developing gout include:

-Certain medications and vitamins can increase the risk of gout.
-These include:
+Medications and vitamins that may increase the risk of gout include:

-- Salicylates and medicines made from salicylic acid, such as
+- Salicylates and medications made from salicylic acid, such as

-- Cyclosporine, which is used to help control rejection of transplanted organs
+- Cyclosporine—used to help control rejection of transplanted organs